poornimagajula/TIM/README.md

 # Trust In Me

 Its a Stock Trading Project.
 This project is to create a website/App to Trade and Invest in stocks online seamlessly.
-Some of our products include Cash trading, Margin Product etc..
+Some of our products include Cash trading, Margin Product etc...

 # Requirements.
 1. Create an Account(User) page.